 [This option is currently closed to new admissions].
-A student in the ThM program in Pastoral Counselling must choose a topic relating to her or his area of specialization and indicative of her or his knowledge of the field of pastoral counselling and its integration with other fields in the theological disciplines.
+A student in the ThM program in Pastoral Counselling must choose a topic relating to their area of specialization and indicative of their knowledge of the field of pastoral counselling and its integration with other fields in the theological disciplines.
 It is examined by a TST professor and a CASC appointed Pastoral Counselling Supervisor.